 - How does your site relate to the public and private spaces around it, and how do those spaces relate to one another in the wider context?
 How can that relationship be preserved or enhanced? - What is the historic narrative of your site?
 Was it a historic workshop for example?
-If so, how can your use of hard and soft landscaping and other design
+If so, how can your use of hard and soft landscaping and other design - elements including what you keep and what you/how you replace, preserve or enhance legibility of that narrative? - How will people use the private spaces you are creating (will they work there, or relax there for example?), and how can that purpose be facilitated using historic or sensitive contemporary materials or other design elements?

-How will people use the private spaces you are creating (will they work there, or relax there for example?), and how can that purpose be facilitated using historic or sensitive contemporary materials or other design elements?
+$Image: St\,Paul's\,Quarter\,proposed\,private\,realm,\,Jewellery\,Quarter\,$

-Image: St Paul's Quarter proposed private realm, Jewellery Quarter Credit: Fira & The Galliard Apsley Partnership
+Credit: Fira & The Galliard ApsleyPartnership